Christmas in France, in the land of châteaux!

 Whites, rosés or reds, Touraine wines go superbly well with your festive meals so remember to take back a few bottles with you.
 Terrines made from the wild fish of the Loire are sensational on toasted bread, as is the local foie gras.
 You can also root out a few black truffles, a festive ingredient for sure, or delicious saffron.

 In the basket weaving village of Villaines-les-Rochers, local craftsmen create original wickerwork tree decorations which will hang effortlessly alongside the handcrafted glass baubles from the Maison Verart, in Amboise.

 Individual and group stay packages

-Tours Loire Valley Tourist Information has designed special “Christmas in the land of the châteaux” stays for both the general public and groups.
+Tours Loire Valley Tourist Information has designed special “Christmas in France, in the land of the châteaux” stays for both the general public and groups.